Some people have big diamond ring envy or fast red car envy.

 disappearing on the horizon in a mysterious mist...

 Or something like that.

-Not doing it for you, huh?
-Sometimes I throw in Mr. Darcy striding gallantly over the hill through said mist to help me do barn chores, or... something like that.
+Sometimes for variety I throw in Mr. Darcy striding gallantly over the hill through the aforementioned mist to help me do barn chores.
+Or... something like that.

 I don't get hung up on how it can be sunny and misty at the same time.